 Sip sake from glass taken out

-    First of all, what should we do how lift up the glass that likely to spill Sake over?
+First of all, what should we do now to lift up the glass that is likely to spill Sake over?

 You can drink Sake neatly by tilting the glass and then transferring the overflowing sake into the Masu cup a little.

 Sip directly from a glass without taking it out of the Masu cup